 Whether you’ve had excision with a scalpel or liposuction, you will feel some discomfort for a few days after surgery.
 However, discomfort can be controlled with medications prescribed by your surgeon.
 In any case, you should arrange to have someone drive you home after surgery and to help you out for a day or 2 if needed.

-You’ll be swollen and bruised for awhile–in fact, you may wonder if there’s been any improvement at all.
+You’ll be swollen and bruised for a while–in fact, you may wonder if there’s been any improvement at all.
 To help reduce swelling, you’ll probably be instructed to wear an elastic pressure garment continuously for a week or 2, and for a few weeks longer at night.
-Although the worst of your swelling will dissipate in the first few weeks, it may be 3 months or more before the final results of your surgery are apparent.
+Although the worst of your swelling will dissipate in the first few weeks, it may take 3 months or more before the final results of your surgery are apparent.

 In the meantime, it is important to begin getting back to normal.
 You’ll be encouraged to begin walking around on the day of surgery, and can return to work when you feel well enough–which could be as early as a day or two after surgery.
 Any stitches will generally be removed about 1 to 2 weeks following the procedure.

 Your surgeon may advise you to avoid sexual activity for a week or 2, and heavy exercise for about 3 weeks.
 You’ll be told to stay away from any sport or job that risks a blow to the chest area for at least 4 weeks.
 In general, it will take about a month before you’re back to all of your normal activities.

 You should also avoid exposing the resulting scars to the sun for at least 6 months.
 Sunlight can permanently affect the skin’s pigmentation, causing the scar to turn dark.
 If sun exposure is unavoidable, use a strong sunblock.